bonaparte/bonaparte/readme.md

   -  [bp.tag.observe()](#bptagobserve)
   -  [bp.tag.triggerEvent()](#bptagtriggerevent)

+## Getting Started
+The Bonaparte UX Framework is a set of loosely connected components that can be used together or by themselves.

+In order to get started and see it all tied together, check out the Dow Jones implementation of Bonaparte here: https://github.com/dowjones/bonaparte

+Later you can come back and build your own Bonaparte components or custom implementation.

 ## About
 This module is the core of the _Bonaparte UX Framework_.
 It provides an [API](#api) with all the tools needed to create Bonaparte Components.

-## Getting Started
-They don't even have any design that comes with them.
-So order to get started, check out the Dow Jones imlementation of Bonparte here: https://github.com/dowjones/bonaparte

-Later you can come back and build your own Bonaparte implementation.
-Bonaparte itself are just a lot of parts that can be used together or by themseves.

 ## To Look At